Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/qr_factorisation.md

 <p>So to project onto the nullspace, we use the projection matrix $I - P$.
 We
 start by projecting the 2nd column onto the nullspace of the 1st.
-This new vector is orthogonal, which is what we want.
+This new vector is orthogonal to the 1st, which is what we want.
 We do the same with the rest of the columns, so that now the 1st column is orthogonal to every other column.</p>

 <p>Next we repeat the procedure with our partially orthogonalised matrix,
 aiming to make the 3rd, 4th... nth columns orthogonal to the <i>2nd column</i>
 (in addition to the 1st).
-Next, we repeat this procedure for the 3rd column... and onwards until every column is orthogonal to every other.</p>
+We repeat this procedure for the 3rd column... and onwards until every column is orthogonal to every other.</p>

 <p>The matrix that reassembles $A$ from $Q$ is upper triangular and denoted
 $R$.
 The reason for $R$ being upper triangular is that the more rightward